Hawaiian shave ice

-Shave ice or Hawaiian shave ice is an ice-based dessert made by shaving a block of ice and flavoring it with syrup and other sweet ingredients.
+Shave ice (haukōhi lit. "split/chipped ice") or Hawaiian shave ice is an ice-based dessert made by shaving a block of ice and flavoring it with syrup and other sweet ingredients.
 On Hawai‘i Island, it is also called "ice shave".

 In contrast, a snow cone, a similar American dessert, is made with crushed ice rather than shaved ice.
 The thin ice shavings of shave ice allow for the flavored syrups to be absorbed completely instead of sinking to the bottom.
 Hawaiian shave ice is derived from a similar ice-based dessert from Japan called kakigōri and thus involves similar production methods.

 Shave ice is characteristically served in a conical paper or plastic cup with flavored syrups poured over the top with additional elements like ice cream, azuki beans, or condensed milk.
 Shave ice syrups in Hawaii are often flavored with local ingredients such as guava, pineapple, coconut cream, passionfruit, li hing mui (Chinese plums), lychee, kiwifruit, and mango.